Arlo and Janis by Jimmy Johnson for March 05, 2021

 32. Jax 1

-ms-ss about 3 years ago
+ms-ss over 3 years ago

 I was given a very ornate coffee table by the son of an old friend.
 It was in terrible shape, and I’m an amateur restorer.
 On the bottom I found an envelope with a letter much like Janis wrote, telling the origin of the table several generations back.
 I reattached it when I was done with the restoration.